 What if an insurance company receives withholding orders from more than one state?

 If you receive withholding orders from another state as well as from Washington, contact the Child Support Lien Network Representative in Washington State at (360) 664-5350 or via e-mail at MoralA1@dshs.wa.gov.
 If the other state participates in the Child Support Lien Network, the payment must be processed through the State of Rhode Island.
-Contact the CLSN Customer Support Hotline at 888-240-7488 or send an e-mail firstname.lastname@example.org.
+Contact CSLN Customer Support at 888-240-7488 or send an e-mail email@example.com.

 What if the claimant or beneficiary does not have a Social Security number (SSN)?